paulkass/jira-vim/README.md

 * You've had enough, you want to look at the other issues that the team must complete, so you return with `:JiraVimReturn`.

 I will try to do my best to be as backward compatible as possible moving forward, but I can make no guarantees.

-## Dependencies on Python

-Please compile Vim with python3 for this plugin to function properly.

-Then install the `requirements.txt` file with pip.

 ## Please Leave Feedback